wu-lee/rushkoff-archive/docs/_articles/looking-for-god-in-the-gutter.md

 But when the illuminated manuscript is divided into separate but related panels of text and image, something even more inspirational happens: the reader is asked to participate, willfully, in the assembly of a whole from the parts.
 It is the reader who makes sense of the narrative, connecting the panels and turning them from separated moments into a living story.

-It's this act of reader participation - this transformation of sequence

-into story- that implicates readers so much more fully in the very

-telling of the story they think they're reading.
-The readers aren't just

-going along for the ride, but providing the propulsion forward.
-They

-are rewarded with a sense of completion and sense-making every time

-they move their eyes from one panel to the next, implicitly agreeing

-with the sense they have made.
+It's this act of reader participation-- this transformation of sequence into story--that implicates readers so much more fully in the very telling of the story they think they're reading.
+The readers aren't just going along for the ride, but providing the propulsion forward.
+They are rewarded with a sense of completion and sense-making every time they move their eyes from one panel to the next, implicitly agreeing with the sense they have made.

 For me, the gutter has always been such a powerful yet unrecognized